LiamPattinson/advent_of_code_2024/README.md

 - For loops? :thumbsdown: Unreadable chains of iterator adapters? :thumbsup:
 - Serde goes on everything
 - Never `unwrap()`, never `panic!`
-- (From day 6) :zap: Gotta go fast :zap: If you can speed it up with Rayon, you should
+- (From day 6) :zap: Gotta go fast :zap: If you can speed it up with `rayon`, you should

 ## Challenge Log